 Commit to a realistic schedule to work on your business

 The business plan you create to guide your journey is only useful if you actually do what is says.
 You will need to set aside time each day to work on developing your hobby into a business.
 And as you progress gradually increase that time until you get to that place where you are working on your business full-time.
-To help you get organised get The Goal Achiever Planning Kit, which I especially designed to give creative entrepreneurs like you everything you need to keep your goals front and centre of your workdays, focusing your mind, and boosting your productivity.
+To help you get organised get The Goal Achiever Planning Kit and Workbook, which I especially designed to give creative entrepreneurs like you everything you need to keep your goals front and centre of your workdays, focusing your mind, and boosting your productivity.